 What if I notice a mistake on my BRP?

-Once you have received your BRP, it is important to check that the information is correct.
-If you notice any errors on your BRP, you must contact the The International Student Advice Centre as soon as possible and they will provide you with assistance to correct your BRP.
+Once you have received your BRP, it is important to check that the information printed on your visa is correct.
+You must contact the International Student Advice Centre immediately if you notice any mistakes on your BRP, including: